paprisen/2D_Array_in_cpp/README.md

 Algorithm:

-1. Define matrix of size 3x3.
+1. Initialize a 3×3 integer matrix.

-2. Input matrix elements.
+2. Request user to input all matrix elements.

-3. Display matrix elements in row-column format.
+3. Read elements using row-wise nested loops.

+4. Assign each value to its corresponding matrix index.

+5. Print the matrix.

 ## 2. Matrix Addition: